 Why Its Important

 Our time is precious.
 Demands for our time come from all directions especially for leaders who are expert and do quality work.
 Saying no is a requirement to guarding our time for what matters most.
-However, repeatedly providing flat out nos comes across poorly and will make people reluctant to help you in time of need.
+However, repeatedly providing flat out nos comes across poorly and can hurt our reputation.
 Instead lead with an alternative solution that is better than what was originally requested from you.
 This has the benefit of making you look smart and building rapport with others.
 More importantly, providing an alternative solution will take a fraction of your time.

 Guarding your time is crucial but there are times when “yes” is the best.
 Here are a few good litmus tests: